Table of Contents

 Some have wrongly believed that the heavenly bodies were created also to determine the individual destinies of humans.
 Astrologers use Genesis 1:14 to justify their wrong practice of divination.
 However, the Bible clearly rejects any form of divination and fortunetelling.
 The Scriptures are clear that the Lord didn’t appoint the heavenly bodies to serve astrologers as guides in predicting human events and destinies.

 The worship of the heavenly bodies is a trap into which people have fallen from ancient times.
 And the Lord warned against it: “And take heed, lest you lift your eyes to heaven, and when you see the sun, the moon, and the stars, all the host of heaven, you feel driven to worship them and serve them, which the LORD your God has given to all the peoples under the whole heaven as a heritage” (Deuteronomy 4:19).

-Jeremiah urged God’s children not follow the practices of the heathens in relation to the heavenly bodies (Jeremiah 10:2).
+Jeremiah urged God’s children not to follow the practices of the heathens in relation to the heavenly bodies (Jeremiah 10:2).
 And Isaiah spoke with irony against the astrologers, stargazers and foretellers, who offer misguided information (Isaiah 47:13, 14).
-Although the superstition of looking for the destiny of humans in the stars was not allowed among the ancient Israelites, they did not speak against the practice of star worship that their pagan neighbors did (Jeremiah 19:13; Ezekiel 8:16; Zephaniah 1:5).
+Although the superstition of looking for the destiny of humans in the stars was not allowed among the ancient Israelites, they were influenced by it (Jeremiah 19:13; Ezekiel 8:16; Zephaniah 1:5).